-Before knowing what camera is the best one to take trekking you first need to answer when and where you will be trekking.
+Before knowing what camera is the best one to take trekking you first need to answer when, how long and where you will be trekking.
 Then ask yourself why you want to take photographs?

 When are you going?
 This is important to know due to weather.
 Between December and February it can get brutally cold up in the mountains.
 So, you'll need to think about keeping your equipment warm.
 Ditto for getting your camera dry during monsoon season and dust free the rest of the year.

 How many days will you be trekking?
 The primary reason you need to know how long you'll be trekking for is down to charging you batteries and how many spare batteries you'll need.
 While charging is possible it's not always available.
 Moreover in some remoter teahouses the solar batteries they use for light cannot handle battery charging beyond USB voltages.

 Where will you be photographing?
 Are you planning to go trekking at high altitude?
 Is your trek going to take over three weeks?
 Or are you only going for a week?
 Knowing how long and where you'll be going is essential to choosing the right equipment.
 Battery charging, lenses and equipment weight will all need to be considered here.

 Why are you taking photographs?
 Sounds silly but it's important.
 Are you planning to sell your photographs?
 Take specific shots?
 Or are you just going on a trip of a lifetime and want to capture the moment?
 If this is your professional work then tripods, backups and a whole lot more need to be considered.
 Maybe even porters.
 Otherwise you might want to lessen the weight and enjoy the trek more.

 Once you've worked out the When, Where and Why you should now know what you are expecting from your camera and your equipment. e.g. there's no point in taking your Canon D1 with 5 prime lenses and two tripods on a 5 day trek to Poon hill in the middle of monsoon season with out a dry bag or spare battery.